 Further information to assist you with completing the form can be found here.
-You must complete this process to enable your enrolment into the New Zealand Diploma in Enrolled Nursing programme.
+You must complete this process to enable your enrolment into the Bachelor of Nursing programme.

-Please be aware that the cost of travel and accommodation for all placements are the responsibility of the learner.
-You will receive advance notification of when these will occur so that you can make necessary work/childcare/travel arrangements.
+Please be aware that the cost of travel and accommodation for all placements are your responsibility.
+You will receive advance notification of when these will occur so that you can make necessary work/home/travel arrangements.

-During your programme you will be required to be available for rostered duties/clinical placements over seven days of the week (including public holidays) between the hours of 0700-1530hrs and 1430-2300hrs.
+During all three years of your programme you will be required to be available for rostered duties/clinical placements over seven days of the week (including public holidays) between the hours of 0700-1530hrs, 1430-2300hrs and 2300-0700hrs.
 This may have implications for learners with dependants.
 It is your responsibility to make alternative arrangements for your dependants, so you are available for all shifts.

-The New Zealand Diploma in Enrolled Nursing Programme may recognise prior learning from other New Zealand Education Institutions.
+The Bachelor of Nursing Programme may recognise prior learning from other New Zealand Education Institutions.

 Recognition of Prior Learning Applications will be considered by Course Coordinators until Friday 11 March 2022.
 If you are interested in applying for recognition of prior learning, please see the Recognition of Prior Learning policy.
 When you apply for recognition of prior learning, please email email@example.com with: